 This is a consultation that, for a reasonable fee, offers access to an award-winning architect, without needing to commit to “full boat” services.
 You will need to provide photos of the existing house, and the floor plans you’ve got (in electronic format; you may need to take the paper plans for scanning into PDF format), along with your goals and concerns.
 This might be as a second opinion on a design you’ve already got, or it could be for suggestions on how to get your design going in the right direction.

 You can send me your design, either in Chief Architect format (preferred if you them, since then I can spend more time on the design aspects), or other other format (DWG or PDF), along with your thoughts and goals by e-mail.
 Then, we’ll have up to a 30-minute phone consultation for me to ask you questions after I’ve spent some time reviewing all this, and get clarity you on your priorities.
 Next, I’ll draw your plans in electronic format so that we will have something to be able to work with in our session.
 Then we’ll have up to a two-hour online session where you’ll get a “crit session” similar to what my architecture professors gave me, with suggestions on how to improve your design.
 I will be kind, but honest.
 If I see opportunities that you have missed or problems that I see, I’ll tell you.
 You can ask any questions you want to, even about your project in general.
 If you later need to buy another hour or two, that is available for my coachees.

-This might be great for design-build contractors who might aren’t completely self-confident about their design skills.
+This approach might be great for design-build contractors who might aren’t completely self-confident about their design skills.
 Even if you haven’t gone to architecture school, you can now look like you have!